Q:

 A:

-Types of Toxic Gases Produced by Burning of n-Butyl Acrylate and Protective Measures
+In my experience, Types of Toxic Gases Produced by Burning of n-Butyl Acrylate and Protective Measures

 protective measures

-1. improved ventilation system In places where n-butyl acrylate is produced and stored, efficient ventilation equipment should be installed to ensure that harmful gases can be discharged in time and reduce indoor concentration.
+In places where n-butyl acrylate is produced and stored, efficient ventilation equipment should be installed to ensure that harmful gases is able to be discharged in time and minimize indoor levels.
+And consumption of personal protective equipment

-2. Use of personal protective equipment In environments that may be exposed to toxic gases, suitable respiratory protection equipment, such as gas masks or oxygen respirators, should be worn to avoid inhalation of harmful gases.
+In environments that might be exposed toxic gases, suitable breathing protection equipment, such as gaseous masks or oxygen respirators, should be worn to prevent inhalation of harmful gases.
+In my experience, For instance Regular health check-up

 Cancel submit